 INDOT monitors the compliance of all subrecipients of federal funds.
-This means that if you receive and federal funding from INDOT, whether through a contract to perform work or provide professional services or as part of a grant or award for your community, INDOT is required to ensure you are in compliance with Title VI & ADA (Nondiscrimination & Accessibility) Requirements.
-Our goal in monitoring our subrecipients is to provide sufficient training, tools and resources to make compliance efforts manageable and easier for our subrecipients as we work together to improve our Indiana communities by constructing roads, bridges, highways, and pedestrian facilities across the State.
+This means that if you receive and federal funding from INDOT, whether through a contract to perform work or provide professional services or as part of a grant or award for your community, INDOT is required to ensure you are in compliance with Title VI & Americans with Disabilities Act (ADA) nondiscrimination and accessibility requirements.
+Our goal in monitoring our subrecipients is to provide sufficient training, tools and resources to make compliance efforts manageable and easier for our subrecipients as we work together to improve Indiana communities by constructing roads, bridges, highways, and pedestrian facilities across the state.

 Information related to training opportunities as well as tools, templates and resources can be found below.

 These tools are intended to provide technical assistance to INDOT subrecipients regarding their responsibilities under Title VI.
 They are resources to be tailored to fit your community’s needs and using these resources does not guarantee compliance, constitute legal advice or prevent liability.
 Communities are encouraged to work with counsel to ensure their compliance efforts meet the federal requirements.

 - Sample Nondiscrimination Policy Statement

 - Sample Complaint Policy